 For instance, one study of graduating MBA students found that half of the men had negotiated their job offers as compared to only one eighth of the women.
 This general pattern has been replicated in survey studies of working adults and in laboratory experiments.
 It begs the question: Why?
 Is this a “confidence” problem?
+Is negotiation a skill for which men are simply better socialized than women?
+Why leave money on the table?
 Researchers have examined the why, and the answer has more to do with how women are treated when they negotiate than it has to do with their general confidence or skills at negotiation.
 In repeated studies, the social cost of negotiating for higher pay has been found to be greater for women than it is for men.